doyubkim/fluid-engine-dev/README.md

 > Top-left: spherical, top-right: SPH blobby, bottom-left: Zhu and Bridson's method, and bottom-right: Anisotropic kernel

+## Developers

+This repository is created and maintained by Doyub Kim (@doyubkim).
+Chris Ohk (@utilForever) is a co-developer of the framework since v1.3.
+[Many other contributors](https://github.com/doyubkim/fluid-engine-dev/graphs/contributors) also helped improving the codebase including Jefferson Amstutz (@jeffamstutz) who helped integrating Inten TBB and OpenMP backends.

 ## License

 Jet is under the MIT license.
 For more information, check out [LICENSE.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/LICENSE.md).
 Jet also utilizes other open source codes.
 Checkout [3RD_PARTY.md](https://github.com/doyubkim/fluid-engine-dev/blob/master/3RD_PARTY.md) for more details.